rgeraldes24/solc/docs/yul.rst

 target platforms and feature sets.

 Currently, there is only one specified dialect of Yul.
-This dialect uses the EVM opcodes as builtin functions
+This dialect uses the ZVM opcodes as builtin functions
-(see below) and defines only the type ``u256``, which is the native 256-bit type of the EVM.
+(see below) and defines only the type ``u256``, which is the native 256-bit type of the ZVM.
 Because of that, we will not provide types in the examples below.

 Simple Example
 ==============

-The following example program is written in the EVM dialect and computes exponentiation.
+The following example program is written in the ZVM dialect and computes exponentiation.
 It can be compiled using ``hypc --strict-assembly``.
 The builtin functions ``mul`` and ``div`` compute product and division, respectively.